smashmath/smashmath.github.io/_posts/2024-04-15-leastsquarespart2.md

 ## Why is it the closest solution

-Now, I said it answers both of our questions, but perhaps you aren't quite convinced that just because it's the solution to the system where $$b$$ has been projected into the column space.
+Now, I said it answers both of our questions, but perhaps you aren't quite convinced that just because it's the solution to the system where $$b$$ has been projected into the column space it actually minimizes our error.
 Let's see if I can change your mind.

 We "measure" the "closest" solution using $$\left\lVert b-Ax \right\rVert^2$$ (minimizing the squares of error: hence, 'least squares').